Permanente Creek: Watershed

-Flows are perennial in the upper watershed but ephemeral on the valley floor, with two exceptions: the portion of the Permanente Creek mainstem between Foothill Expressway and Interstate 280, and the Hale Creek tributary.
+Flows are perennial in the upper watershed but seasonal on the valley floor, with two exceptions: the portion of the Permanente Creek mainstem between Foothill Expressway and Interstate 280, and the Hale Creek tributary.
 The perennial reaches of these creeks share the same perennial nature as a similar reach on nearby Adobe Creek.

 Diversion channel

 Except for sakrete (bagged concrete) banking and several weirs, Permanente Creek's upper mainstem runs about 8 mi in a relatively unmodified natural channel until reaching Portland and Miramonte Avenues at the north end of Heritage Oaks Park.
 Here the creek enters a concrete trapezoidal channel constructed by the Santa Clara Valley Water District (SCVWD).
 Just before reaching the rear of Blach Intermediate School, it becomes the Permanent Creek Diversion Channel, built by the SCVWD in 1959, and runs a total of 1.3 mi, continuing due east until passing in a culvert beneath east under Highway 85 to Stevens Creek.
 A floodgate is closed every winter that diverts virtually all winter flows east to Stevens Creek, preventing high winter floodwaters from flowing north in the original creek channel through dense residential areas.
 Only during high floods can a portion of the creek's waters surmount the floodgate and return to the original channel.
 Therefore, the Diversion Channel effectively reconnects Permanente Creek to the Stevens Creek watershed.
 This recapitulates the 1862 Allardt Map of the San Francisco & San Jose Railroad which shows Permanente Creek (Arroyo Permanente) as a tributary of Stevens Creek (then Cupertino Creek) (see inset).
 This is significant ecologically, because Stevens Creek still hosts an anadromous steelhead trout run.
 Although steep drops in the Diversion Channel are impassable barriers to upstream fish migration, modifications to the Diversion Channel would open up an additional 9 mi of upper Permanente Creek watershed to steelhead trout.
 The Diversion Channel essentially changes the total length of Permanente Creek from 13.3 mi to San Francisco Bay to 9.3 mi ending at its junction with Stevens Creek just past Highway 85.
 However, Hale Creek still flows to the channelized lower reaches of Permanente Creek.